wanchichen/morphological-nmt/README.md

 # Morphologically-Guided Neural Machine Translation

 This is the code used for our LoResMT 2021 Paper [Morphologically-Guided Segmentation For Translation of Agglutinative Low-Resource Languages]().
-This repository contains the implementations of the subword segmentation algorithms we used, along with the pipeline of how our model is run.
+This repository contains the implementations of the subword segmentation algorithms we used and the cleaned Quechua dataset, along with the pipeline of how our model is run.

 ## Dependencies
 ```